Ask Dr. NerdLove: How Do I Get Better At Oral Sex?

 Good luck!

 Do you or your partner have an unusual body type?
-Did you have an awkward or embarassing moment with your first time Share your thoughts and experiences in the comments.
-And meanwhile, we’ll be back with more of your questions in two weeks.
+Did you have an awkward or embarassing moment with your first time?
+Share your thoughts and experiences in the comments.
+We’ll be back with more of your questions in two weeks.

 Ask Dr. Nerdlove is Kotaku’s bi-weekly dating column, hosted by the one and only Harris O’Malley, AKA Dr. NerdLove.
 Got a question you’d like answered?
 Write doc@doctornerdlove.com and put “Kotaku” in the subject line.